-You are warmly welcomed to join us for the annual 2018 Preaching Workshop at Lipscomb University, February 12th and 13th.
+You are warmly welcomed to join us for the annual 2019 Preaching Workshop at Lipscomb University, February 11th and 12th.
 The Preaching Workshop is an interactive event focused on the craft of homiletics, bringing together students, guests, and recognized experts in the field for mentored experience and rich dialogue.
 Traditionally, this has been an invite-only event designed specifically for vocational preachers.
-This year, however, the content is of such tremendous importance that the workshop is open to any and all who would like to come.
+This year, however the evening sessions with Dr. Miroslav Volf and the Tokens show are open to any and all who would like to come.

-The workshop runs from 2:00 pm on Monday, February 12 until 8:15 pm on Tuesday, February 13.
-The cost is $125, which includes four meals (dinner on Monday, and all meals Tuesday).
+The workshop runs from 2:00 pm on Monday, February 11 until after the tokens show on Tuesday, February 12.
+The cost is $125, which includes four meals (dinner on Monday, and all meals Tuesday, plus admission to the Tokens show).
 If financial assistance is needed, please contact Mallory Wyckoff at firstname.lastname@example.org.